Prior Sightings of a Griswold Grooved Handle no. 10

 Jerry suffered a massive stroke in May 2016 at age 79.
 He passed away just two months later.

 The Cooper family placed a very high value on education.
 When Shane graduated from the University of West Florida in Pensacola, Florida, he did so without the student loan debt that cripples so many young people.
 The Cooper family had set aside what extra money they had into college funds for their two sons.

 Shane inherited his father’s cast iron collection.
 He places the same value on education as did his father.
-Thus, he decided to sell off what pieces the family did not use for cooking.
-He wanted to help fund Ben’s college education, as his father did for him.
+Thus, he decided to sell off what pieces the family did not use for cooking to help fund Ben’s college education, as his father did for him.

 Shane began listing pieces from his father’s cast iron collection on eBay.